corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/1 - Hard Drive.md

-Like a physical computer needs a hard drive to **store its operating system, applications, and data**, an EC2 instance requires a virtual hard drive.
+Like a physical computer needs a hard drive to **store its operating system, applications, and data**, an EC2 instance requires a **virtual hard drive**.
 This is where EBS volumes come into play to provide block storage volumes for EC2 instances.

-Block: a fundamental unit of storage on storage devices (such as hard drives or SSDs).
+- Block: a fundamental unit of storage on storage devices (such as hard drives or SSDs).
 Each block has a fixed size and is independently accessible.

-With block-level storage like EBS or EC2 instance store, you're essentially interacting directly with the storage device attached to the EC2 instance.
+With block-level storage like EBS or EC2 instance store, we're essentially **interacting directly with the storage device attached to the EC2 instance**.
 You can I/O to specific blocks on the storage device, and the operating system handles managing these operations at the block level.

-Block-level storage offers fine-grained control over data storage and retrieval at the expense of requiring more low-level management, while database tools operate at a higher level of abstraction, providing built-in optimizations for common data operations.
+- Block-level storage offers **fine-grained control over data storage** and retrieval at the expense of requiring more low-level management, while database tools operate at a higher level of abstraction, providing built-in optimizations for common data operations.

 Note: Storage is where data is kept long-term, and memory is where data is kept short-term for quick access by the computer's processor.